astropy/astropy/docs/_pkgtemplate.rst

 should just be a table of contents referencing those documents:

 .. toctree::
-    packagename/subdoc1
+    subdoc1
-    packagename/subdoc2
+    subdoc2
-    packagename/subdoc3
+    subdoc3

 Either a toctree or sub-sections should be used, *not* both.
-If you decide to use a multi-file/toctree approach, the main file (the one based on this template) should live in that directory as ``index.rst``.

-For example, if your toctree looks like the above example, you should move this document to ``docs/packagename/index.rst``, and the other documents should be ``docs/packagename/subdoc1.rst``, ``docs/packagename/subdoc2.rst``, and ``docs/packagename/subdoc3.rst``.
+For example, if your toctree looks like the above example, this document should be ``docs/packagename/index.rst``, and the other documents should be ``docs/packagename/subdoc1.rst``, ``docs/packagename/subdoc2.rst``, and ``docs/packagename/subdoc3.rst``.

 See Also (optional)